 These tasty varieties will give great new winter greens and are perfect for steaming to accompany all of our traditional winter meals.
 They should have a minimal cooking time to preserve the plant structure they will turn mushy if cooked too long (just like spinach).
 Great versatility too as young leaves are great in salads or larger ones in stir fries.
 Sow all year round but for autumn and winter sowings they need to be sown in cell trays on the windowsill from October and planted out into the greenhouse, tunnel or cloche once established.
 They will then grow away slowly for mid-winter and early spring greens.
 Outdoor sowings can be made from March to September and maturity times speed up with the rising temperature.

-You will receive one packets each of the following varieties:
+You will receive 5 packets, 1 each of the following varieties:

 Chinese Cabbage Kiseki F1 - Easy to grow and versatile, with crunchy ribs and tasty leaves, delicious steamed, stir fried, or eaten raw in salads.
 Shows clubroot and mildew resistance for healthy summer and autumn crops.